 The information provided on this page is subject to change without notice.
 Information published on the website of the Office of the Registrar supersedes the information published here.

 Email is our most common way to reach you but we must use your Brock e-mail address to ensure that information is confidential, secure and transmitted reliably.
 Occasionally we may communicate with you by telephone.
 Our Academic Advisor is available at email@example.com.

 Fall session courses will run from September through the beginning of December, winter classes run January to April, spring classes run April to July, and summer classes run mid-July through the end of August.
 For registration information and further details, please refer to the timetable.

 This fee is applicable to all full credit Adult Education courses and is subject to change.
 All other Brock courses will be at the standard rate for undergraduate courses.
 You should also budget approximately $150 for course texts and materials per course.
 You may be eligible for OSAP funding.

 Tuition fees for the Brock courses are tax deductible.

 A program plan is a valuable means of managing your Adult Education studies while you balance other demands for your time such as work, family and volunteer activities.
-Martha Davis is the Academic Advisor for Adult Education participants.
-She is here to work with you to develop a personalized academic study plan from year to year.
-You can reach her at email@example.com or 905 688 5550 x5911.
-Office hours are Monday to Friday, 8:30 a.m. to 4:30 p.m.
-She is also available via Skype: acadvisoraded
+Our Academic Advisor is available at firstname.lastname@example.org.
+The Faculty of Education Academic Advising team is here to work with you to develop a personalized academic study plan from year to year.
+You can reach them by booking an appointment through your student portal or Live Chat.
+Live Chat is currently available on Wednesdays and Thursdays from 1:30 – 3:30 p.m.

 You should start by speaking to your course instructor.
 Our instructors are talented adult educators with graduate academic credentials and significant professional experience.
 They can help you through challenges that you may encounter, and refer you to specialized supports when required.